 Genuinely sporting saloons have been popular for decades and Triumph got in on the act in 1973 with the launch of the Dolomite Sprint.
 Its 2.0-litre engine was topped with an alloy 16-valve cylinder head and single overhead camshaft, giving it genuine pace.
-It still feels decently brisk even by today’s standards with a top speed not far short of 120mph and a 0-60mph sprint time of less than nine seconds.
+It still feels decently brisk even by today’s standards with a top speed not far short of 120mph and a 0-60mph sprint time of 8.7 seconds.
 A modest kerbweight makes the most of the 127bhp on offer and the engine thrives on revs and delivers its performance with a satisfying exhaust rasp.
 Twin SU carburettors deliver terrific throttle response and a car that’s been properly set up feels lively throughout the rev range.
 Decent torque means it’ll pull cleanly from low revs too, making it as friendly around town as it is on the open road.

 A slick-shifting gearbox improves the Sprint’s long-distance cruiser credentials although motorway refinement isn’t a particularly strong suit, even when combined with the optional overdrive.
 The automatic gearbox is smooth enough in everyday use and blunts performance less than you might think, so it’s well worth considering.